The maximal subgroups of the exceptional groups $F_4(q)$, $E_6(q)$ and ${}^2E_6(q)$ and related almost simple groups

-We only need consider the field automorphism $\sigma=F_p$ of $\mbG$, since $p\neq 2$.
-It cannot fuse classes as $H$ is unique up to $\mbG$-conjugacy, so we may assume that $\sigma$ normalizes $H$.
-If $\sigma$ acts as an inner automorphism of $H$ then $H\leq \mbG^\sigma$ (up to conjugacy).
-Thus we consider the case where $\sigma$ acts as an outer automorphism.
+We need only consider the field automorphism $\sigma=F_p$ of $\mbG$, since $p\neq 2$.
+It cannot fuse classes as $H$ is unique up to $\mbG$-conjugacy, so we may assume that $\sigma$ normalizes $H$, using Lemma \ref{lem:fixedpoints}.
+If $\sigma$ acts as an inner automorphism of $H$ then $H\leq \mbG^\sigma$ (up to conjugacy), as we saw in Section \ref{sec:outerauto}.
+Thus we assume that $\sigma$ acts as an element not in $\Aut_\mbG(H)$.

 Suppose first that $p\neq 2,3,7$.
-Notice that the outer automorphism of $H$ permutes the three representations $M(F_4){\downarrow_H}$ with character irrationalities satisfying $f_5(x)$, so if they are defined over $\F_p$ then $\sigma$ cannot induce the outer automorphism, and if they are not defined over $\F_p$ then $\sigma$ must induce the outer automorphism.
+Notice that the outer automorphism of $H$ permutes the three representations $M(F_4){\downarrow_H}$ with character irrationalities satisfying $f_5(x)$.
+Thus if they are defined over $\F_p$ then $\sigma$ cannot induce the outer automorphism, and if they are not defined over $\F_p$ then $\sigma$ must induce the outer automorphism.
 Finally, if $p=7$ then $\Aut(H)$ already embeds in $\mbG$, so $\sigma$ must act as an inner automorphism of $N_\mbG(H)$, and thus centralizes a conjugate of $H$, as claimed.
 (In particular, $F_{p^3}$ always centralizes (a conjugate of) $H$.)

 Here we consider $H\cong \PSL_2(13)$, when $p\neq 13$, and let $L$ be a Borel subgroup of $H$, a group of the form $13\rtimes 6$.
 From \cite[Tables 6.17--6.20]{litterickmemoir}, we see that either $H$ stabilizes a line on $M(F_4)^\circ$---and hence is strongly imprimitive by Proposition \ref{prop:fix1space}---or $H$ acts on $M(F_4)^\circ$ as the sum of a $12$- and $14$-dimensional module for $p\neq 3,13$, and a $12$- and $13$-dimensional module for $p=3$.
 The $13$- and $14$-dimensional modules are always unique up to isomorphism.
 If $p\neq 7,13$ then there are three non-isomorphic, non-$\Aut(H)$-conjugate, but algebraically conjugate, representations of dimension $12$.
 If $p=7$ then these three representations become isomorphic.